AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Shared Folders and NTFS Permissions/README.md

 <img src="Screenshots/12_Configuring_Quota_Settings.PNG" alt="Configuring Quota for Share Folders" width="800">

 Once the quota is set, users will not be able to exceed the the data limit.
+In the following image, it shows the end user is not able to save a 139MB video file that exceeded the 100MB limit quota.

 <img src="Screenshots/13_Quota_Restriction.PNG" alt="Quota Restrictions" width="800">